bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DiscontinuityAperture_1TCPy13C92zPuCOEju$jod/Documentation.md

 The perpendicular distance between the two surfaces of a discontinuity is referred to as the aperture.
-(ISO14689)
+>NOTE Definition according to ISO14689